 CG: So, you’re a veteran of Enterprise Content Management (no offense ;-) ) and you’ve seen the landscape evolve quite a bit.
 The first question I’d like to ask is about how the ECM landscape has evolved in the US.
 Traditionally, the US has been very centralized, isolated, and there are plenty of software vendors from the US, but we see now that companies like Nuxeo or Alfresco are gaining ground in t****he US, while at the same time we also see many vendors from Europe establishing themselves in the WCM space.
 Does that mean that the technology space in the US has matured, becoming more globalized?

 I would say the European companies have gained more of a foothold, but still have a long way to go.
 Plus, the US is pretty self-centered.
-Companies like Alfresco and Autonomy have gained a lot of traction, but, as the economy becomes more global, in order to address the requirements of the US federal market European companies are going to need more of a US footprint.
+Companies like Alfresco and Autonomy have gained a lot of traction, but, as the economy becomes more global, in order to address the requirements of the US federal IT modernization market, European companies are going to need more of a US footprint.
 Likewise US companies who want to expand globally are going to need more of a European footprint.
 This becomes more of an issue when it comes to content as organizations have to look at how government regulations affect their solutions.
 For example, in the US, the Patriot Act—a company who might opt for cloud hosting must also consider whether their data will stay in country and also ensure that there are some places their data doesn’t go.
 Suddenly the location of data centers becomes very important to SaaS, beyond simple performance considerations.